ebassi/graphene/README.md

  * `--disable-sse2` - will disable the SSE2 fast paths
  * `--disable-arm-neon` - will disable the ARM NEON fast paths
  * `--disable-gcc-vector` - will disable the GCC vector intrinsics

+If you don't plan on generating introspection data, use `--disable-introspection` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `--disable-gobject`.
+Disabling GObject types will also automatically disable generating introspection data.

 See the output of `configure --help` for more information.